kyleLissCoding/gotmail/README.md

 # Chrome Extension with React

-This is a Chrome Extension built with React.
+This is an AI Email Chrome Extension built with React.

 ## Development
 1. Run `npm install` to install dependencies